syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-to-Image-Conversion.md

 ## Assemblies Required

-Refer to the following links for assemblies required based on platforms to convert the worksheet to image.
+Refer to the following links for assemblies/nuget packages required based on platforms to convert the worksheet to image.

 * [Assemblies Information](https://help.syncfusion.com/file-formats/xlsio/assemblies-required#converting-excel-worksheet-to-image)
 * [NuGet Information](https://help.syncfusion.com/file-formats/xlsio/nuget-packages-required#converting-excel-worksheet-to-image)

+N> Worksheet to Image conversion works proper in Blazor server-side alone and not in client-side.

 ## Convert as bitmap